Blog Post · Artificial Intelligence

 Large model (540B): “Lisa has 5 apples.
 3 bags × 4 = 12 new apples.
 5 + 12 = 17 apples.” (correct, structured)

-The same instruction (“step by step”) triggers nothing in the small model but a correct derivation in the large one.
-The key fits – but only if the lock is large enough.
+The same instruction (“step by step”) remains inert in the small model and elicits a correct derivation in the large one.
+The instruction takes effect only once model capacity exceeds a critical threshold.

 Try it: Move the slider to see how performance on various tasks changes abruptly beyond a certain model size.
 Note: the jump does not happen at the same point for every task.